GOLF NEWS

 Although it’s a less popular format, you may stumble across a Las Vegas scramble from time to time.
 This adds a bit of a gambling aspect to the game in true Las Vegas fashion.

 In a Las Vegas scramble, teams use a six-sided die to decide which player’s tee shot is used on the hole, regardless of the quality of the shot.
-So for example, if you roll a 1, then Player 1’s shot is used no matter what.
+So, for example, if you roll a 1, Player 1’s shot is used no matter what.
 The other members can still tee off, but Player 1’s tee shot is automatically used.

-How You Can Bring Your Team To Victory
+How You Can Bring Your Team To Victory in Scramble vs. Best Ball

 Upgrade to a reader membership for $4/month